matthieupauze/k8s-setup-script/k8s-setup.md

 sudo apt-mark hold kubelet kubeadm kubectl
 ```

+---

-## This is where the installations differ
+## This is where Master/Worker installations differ

 ### Commands run on **Master** VM